pilot2254/pilot2254/README.md

   # Hi there, I'm Mike 👋

-  16-year-old developer based in Slovakia.
+  not so old developer based in Slovakia.
 I focus on game and app development, low-level research, and open-source tooling.
   <br><br>
   ### About me
   I currently study game development at [Skyro.ai](https://skyro.ai/) and spend my free time building projects that explore engine workflows, performance, and memory analysis.
 My work is research-oriented and aimed at understanding systems, debugging, and improving software resilience.
 Not to sell or abuse cheats.